x1-labs/tachyon/docs/src/operations/guides/validator-stake.md

 Confirm your validator becomes a [leader](https://solana.com/docs/terminology#leader)

-- After your validator is caught up, use the `solana balance` command to monitor the earnings as your validator is selected as leader and collects transaction fees
+- After your validator is caught up, use the `x1 balance` command to monitor the earnings as your validator is selected as leader and collects transaction fees
 - Solana nodes offer a number of useful JSON-RPC methods to return information